Share

 Our food and drink businesses operate quality management systems based on the WHO Codex Alimentarius Hazard Analysis Critical Control Point (HACCP) principles and the Global Food Safety Initiative (GFSI) range of standards, with most retailer-facing businesses required to seek formal GFSI certification, typically via unannounced audit schemes.
 Additionally, each division, as a minimum, sets and monitors a range of KPIs for each of its sites, including in relation to recalls and withdrawals, incidents and complaints.

-These KPIs are reported to the Board on an annual basis, and any themes identified are relayed to the ABF Product Risk Reduction Group for review and resolution.
+These KPIs are reported to the Board on an annual basis, and any themes identified are relayed to the cross-business Product Risk Reduction Group for review and resolution.
 To help navigate the ever-changing legal landscape pertinent to food law, all divisions have access to a food law specialist within the Group legal team.

 Nutrition

-Seven separate ABF brands, including Ryvita, Jordans Cereals and Kingsmill, are among 24 signatories to the UK Food and Drink Federation’s Action on Fibre pledge, to increase fibre consumption in the UK.
-The UK businesses of our Grocery Group, and British Sugar are also members of the British Nutrition Foundation.
+We have a Group policy laying out our approach to genetically modified (GM) ingredients, including compliance with local regulations on their use and the labelling of GM ingredients.
+Seven separate ABF brands, including Ryvita, Jordans Cereals and Kingsmill, are among 24 brands that have signed up to the UK Food and Drink Federation’s Action on Fibre pledge, to increase fibre consumption in the UK.
+The UK businesses of our Grocery Group are members of the British Nutrition Foundation.

 Our use of cookies